Disentangling Feature Structure: A Mathematically Provable Two-Stage Training Dynamics in Transformers: Abstract

 \section{Abstract}

 Transformers may exhibit two-stage training dynamics during the real-world training process.
-For instance, when training GPT-2 on the Counterfact dataset, the answers progress from syntactically incorrect to syntactically correct to semantically correct.
-However, existing theoretical analyses hardly account for this feature-level two-stage phenomenon, which originates from the disentangled two-type features like syntax and semantics.
+For instance, when training \mbox{GPT-2} on the Counterfact dataset, the answers progress from syntactically incorrect to syntactically correct to semantically correct.
+However, existing theoretical analyses hardly account for this feature-level two-stage phenomenon, which could be conceptually attributed to disentangled two-type features like syntax and semantics.
 In this paper, we theoretically demonstrate how the two-stage training dynamics potentially occur in transformers.
-Specifically, we analyze the feature learning dynamics induced by the aforementioned disentangled two-type feature structure, grounding our analysis in a simplified yet illustrative setting that comprises a normalized ReLU self-attention layer and structured data.
+Specifically, we analyze the feature learning dynamics induced by the aforementioned disentangled two-type feature structure, grounding our analysis in a simplified yet illustrative setting that comprises normalized ReLU self-attention and structured data.
 Such disentanglement of feature structure is general in practice, \emph{e.g.}, natural languages contain syntax and semantics, and proteins contain primary and secondary structures.
-To our best knowledge, this is the first rigorous result regarding a \textbf{\emph{feature-level}} two-stage optimization process in transformers.
-Additionally, a corollary indicates that such a two-stage process is closely related to the spectral properties of the attention weights, which accords well with our empirical findings.
+To our best knowledge, this is the first rigorous result regarding a \textbf{\emph{feature-level}} two-stage optimization process in transformers within this theoretical framework.
+A corollary further indicates that such a two-stage process is closely related to the spectral properties of attention weights.